 OVW Priority Areas

-In FY 2019, OVW is interested in supporting the priority area identified below.
+In FY 2019, OVW is interested in supporting the priority area(s) identified below.
+Applications proposing activities in the following areas will be given additional points and/or special consideration, as indicated below, during the review process.